The Limfjord – an area free of marteiliosis

-The Limfjord is a coastal area of approximately 1.500 km2 dividing the northern part of Jutland in two from east to west, connecting the North Sea and Kattegat.
-The Limfjord has narrow openings in both ends making it possible for water from the North Sea to flow to Kattegat through the fjord and vice versa.
-The water in the Limfjord is a mixture of seawater from Kattegat and the North Sea and freshwater from the river systems that falls into the Limfjord.
+The Limfjord is a coastal area of approximately 1,500 km2 separating northern Jutland from the rest of the peninsular and connecting the North Sea and Kattegat.
+The Limfjord has narrow openings at both ends allowing water from the North Sea to flow to Kattegat through the fjord and vice versa.
+The water in the Limfjord is a mixture of seawater from Kattegat and the North Sea and freshwater from the river systems that flow into the Limfjord.

 The Limfjord is the only Danish habitat for natural stock of the European flat oyster (Ostrea edulis).

 The official EU status of the Limfjord as an approved zone with regard to bonamiosis and marteiliosis was obtained in 2005 (Commissions Decision 2005/104/EC).
 In accordance with Council Directive 2006/88/EC, Denmark has declared the continuation of its disease-free status for bonamiosis and marteiliosis – see the